bwigfield/lovetruth/_posts/2017-11-16-cosplay-whimsical-pisces.md

 ![](/images/Karolina.jpg)
 ## 2. Karolina Dean from Runaways
 Karolina is not only an alien, but her true form is made up of FUCKING RAINBOWS.
-She goes by Lucy in the Sky with Diamonds (LSD) and even has a gender shifting wife.
+She goes by Lucy in the Sky with Diamonds (LSD) and even has a gender-shifting wife.
 The perfect costume for any Pisces.

 ![](/images/Madoka.png)
 ## 3. Madoka from Puella Magi Madoka Magicka